HugoFernandes2343/LAPR4_2017-2018/docs/red/s1161109/sp2/README.md

  For lack of time i didn't implemented password encryptation.
  After several tries and after asking the teacher Bragança for help for doing image upload it was not possible.

-# 9. Work Log

-*Insert here a log of you daily work.
-This is in essence the log of your daily work.
-It should reference your commits as much as possible.*

-Commits: